Harvesting Green Beans at the Right Time for Peak Flavor!

 As the plants will continue to produce green beans over a long period of time, great care should be taken to not damage the plant when harvesting green beans.
 Use one hand to hold the stem and use your other hand to pick the bean.
 The blossom end of the stem will usually still be attached to the bean after you pick it.
 If you don't hold the stem, you risk breaking off other blossoms or branches or yanking the whole plant out of the ground by the roots.
 Take care of your green bean plants and they will take care of you.

 After harvesting green beans, store them on the kitchen counter with the stems on.
 Once you remove the stems, keep them in the refrigerator.
+If you're going to wait a few days before eating them, just leave the stems on and keep them in the fridge until the day you are ready to use them.
+Then you can remove the stems.

 The stems usually snap off easily.
 The long, fibrous strip that runs the length of the pod should also be removed.
-Some new hybrid varieties of green beans do not have this fibrous strip.
+Some varieties of green beans do not have this fibrous strip.
 The beans can then be snapped into any size you like.

 If you want to wait more than a few days before eating your freshly picked beans, blanch them in boiling water for 3 minutes.
 Then plunge the beans into ice water for 3 minutes.
 This will help the beans retain their bright, green color.
 Place the cooled beans in an air tight bag and put them in the freezer.
 They will keep for up to 1 year.